Departments providing services remotely. Building access limited. Check uml.edu/alert for more info.

 For more information on the curriculum including course listings and degree pathways, visit the Graduate Catalog.

-See the Graduate Catalog for additional requirements of the program.
+See the UMass Lowell online Graduate Catalog for additional requirements of the program.

-Visit Graduate Admissions for more information about the application process.
+Visit the Graduate Admissions website for more information about the application process.

 To facilitate research and academic achievement, the Department of Biological Sciences offers at least two years of teaching assistant support for Applied Biology students.
 Support includes tuition, fees, and a stipend for living expenses.